WebWallen/blog/README.md

 # blog
-My portfolio site desperately needs a blog.
-Might as well build it publicly.
+My portfolio site desperately needs a blog....
+I might as well build it publicly.
 Enjoy!

-Gonna brainstorm blog ideas and stick them here to save my future self trouble (steal them at your own peril)...
+Gonna brainstorm blog ideas and stick them here to save my future self some trouble (steal them at your own peril)...

 HTML Fundamentals Code Schools Fail to Teach You<br/>
 Why People Who Say "HTML Is Easy" Are Full of Crap<br/>